Don’t suffer alone.

 4) Filing Your Claim with the Insurance Company – Most insurance policies require you to contact them within a certain number of days after the accident.
 They usually include language that says they may deny coverage if you do not make timely contact with them.
 We handle many injury cases here in San Diego.
 It’s rare to see the adjuster threaten denial of coverage because our client did not notify them promptly.
 But it’s something to keep in mind, and there is no good reason not to inform the insurance company as soon as possible.

 5) Contact a San Diego Personal Injury Lawyer – You have nothing to lose by consulting with an attorney right away.
 For example, we do not charge a consultation fee, so there is no obligation.
-We also have a No-Fee Guarantee: You do not pay until you win your case, period.
+We also have a Zero Fee Promise: You do not pay until you win your case, period.

 What To Consider Before Pursuing A Personal Injury Claim